lidiascudiero/graphrag_/README.md

 This project focuses on resolving the critical limitations of standard Vector-based RAG (Retrieval-Augmented Generation) when applied to rigid aerospace engineering standards (ECSS).

 ### The Industrial Challenge:
-*   **Semantic Ambiguity:** Standard vector searches fail when a requirement states *"Testing shall be performed as per §5.3"*, because the actual testing parameters are structurally linked, not semantically similar.
+*   **Semantic Ambiguity:** standard vector searches fail when a requirement states *"Testing shall be performed as per §5.3"*, because the actual testing parameters are structurally linked, not semantically similar.
-*   **Deontic Rigidity:** Aerospace compliance relies on the strict categorization of modal verbs (SHALL for mandatory, SHOULD for recommended, MAY for optional).
+*   **Deontic Rigidity:** aerospace compliance relies on the strict categorization of modal verbs (SHALL for mandatory, SHOULD for recommended, MAY for optional).
 Vector spaces do not inherently differentiate these constraints.
-*   **Cross-Referencing:** Navigating a real-world scenario requires understanding multi-hop dependencies across different engineering domains (e.g., Software Engineering vs. Quality Assurance).
+*   **Cross-Referencing:** navigating a real-world scenario requires understanding multi-hop dependencies across different engineering domains (e.g., Software Engineering vs. Quality Assurance).

 ## System Architecture

 The hybrid pipeline is designed to merge semantic similarity with structural awareness.

 ### The Hybrid Retrieval Algorithm
-1.  **Top-K Semantic Search (Vector Space):** Querying ChromaDB using Hugging Face Embeddings (`all-mpnet-base-v2`) to retrieve lexically similar chunks.
+1.  **Top-K Semantic Search (Vector Space):** querying ChromaDB using Hugging Face Embeddings (`all-mpnet-base-v2`) to retrieve lexically similar chunks.
-2.  **Node Anchoring (Seed Nodes):** Using the retrieved chunk metadata (Standard/Section) as entry points into the NetworkX graph.
+2.  **Node Anchoring (Seed Nodes):** using the retrieved chunk metadata (Standard/Section) as entry points into the NetworkX graph.
-3.  **Topological Traversal (Graph Expansion):** Navigating the local ego-graph strictly along `CONTAINS` and `REFERENCES` edges, intentionally filtering out standard-level supernodes to prevent "fan-out" explosions.
+3.  **Topological Traversal (Graph Expansion):** navigating the local ego-graph strictly along `CONTAINS` and `REFERENCES` edges, intentionally filtering out standard-level supernodes to prevent "fan-out" explosions.
-4.  **Context Assembly:** Merging the lexical text with the discovered multi-hop requirements.
+4.  **Context Assembly:** merging the lexical text with the discovered multi-hop requirements.
-5.  **Grounded Generation:** Passing the enriched context to the `Qwen/Qwen2.5-7B-Instruct` LLM with explicit instructions to trace assertions back to their topological or lexical origin.
+5.  **Grounded Generation:** passing the enriched context to the `Qwen/Qwen2.5-7B-Instruct` LLM with explicit instructions to trace assertions back to their topological or lexical origin.

 ## Real-World Production Metrics